 After passing through Mission Bay and Point Loma, I was supposed to catch a ferry to Coronado Island, but the map and street signs were in conflict.
-I was supposed to turn right at this big San Diego Airport sign, which seemed incredulous, but that’s what my map told me, so I did it.
-And the ferry to Coronado Island was really just a boat, so I rode right past it twice.
+They had me turning right at this big San Diego Airport sign, which seemed incredulous, but that’s what my map told me, so I did it.
+Turned out that the ferry to Coronado Island was really just a boat, so I rode right past it twice.
 But eventually, I made my way to the island.

 Right off the ferry, I caught a bike path that took me all the way through Coronado, past the Naval Amphibious Base, through the Silver Strand, and back into San Diego.
 It was smooth sailing–some mighty fine cycling.

 After a stop for brunch at Denny’s, I headed south toward the border.
 And from that point until I actually arrived at the border, I felt like I was already in Mexico.
 I passed by dilapidated ranches, disassembled horse boarding/training facilities, and worn out houses and mobile homes, until I started running into a lot of US Border Patrol agents on horses and in vehicles and helicopters.
 It’s a busy place, down there.

 This is the entry to what was formerly probably a city or county park, but now it looks like it’s on no man’s land.
 Cars aren’t even allowed on the road.
 I felt like I was at Panmunjom, on the border of North and South Korea.
 Is this just propoganda?
 Are the large condos/apartments on the other side of the border real or just staged?
 What the heck is Imperial Beach?
 I thought it was a city or beach, but the sign was marking a huge field.